cicirello/scheduling-benchmarks/README.md

 * __Common Due Date Scheduling:__ Directory [/common-due-date](common-due-date) are the benchmark instances for common due date scheduling from OR-Library.
 * __Weighted Tardiness Scheduling:__ Directory [/wt](wt) are the benchmark instances for weighted tardiness scheduling from OR-Library.
+* __Weighted Tardiness Scheduling with Sequence-Dependent Setups:__ Directory [/wtsds](wtsds) are the benchmark instances for weighted tardiness scheduling with sequence-dependent setups (Vincent A. Cicirello, 2003).